Healthdirect Free Australian health advice you can count on.

 Your damaged kidneys are not usually removed unless they are causing a medical problem.

-After the surgery, most people need to stay in hospital for about 6 to 10 days to recover.
+After the surgery, most people need to stay in hospital for about 5 to 7 days to recover.
+If there are any complications or you develop an infection, you may need to stay longer.

 You will have a tube (known as a catheter) inserted into your bladder to drain your urine for a few days.
 If your new kidney does not work right away, you may need dialysis for a short while until it does.